Suspension/Exclusions Guidance

 The Decision to Exclude

-The decision to exclude a pupil permanently should only be taken in response to a serious breach or persistent breaches of the school's behaviour policy and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others such as staff or pupils in the school.
+The decision to exclude a pupil permanently should only be taken as a last resort and in response to a serious breach or persistent breaches of the school's behaviour policy and were allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others such as staff or pupils in the school.

 School leaders must ensure that both criteria are fulfilled before issuing a permanent exclusion and that any explanation for the exclusion clearly references how they have been met; failure to do so will likely lead to robust challenge by Independent Review.

-The headteacher must take account of their legal duty of care when sending a pupil home following an exclusion.
+The headteacher must take account of their legal duty of care when sending a pupil home following a suspension or an exclusion.

 Local Authority Support